Pattern day trading | Robinhood

 Options trading entails significant risk and isn't appropriate for all investors.
 Certain complex options strategies carry additional risk.
 Robinhood Financial doesn't guarantee favorable investment outcomes and there is always the potential of losing money when you invest in securities, or other financial products.
 Investors should consider their investment objectives and risks carefully before investing.
 To learn more about the risks associated with options, read the Characteristics and Risks of Standardized Options before engaging in any options trading strategies.
 Supporting documentation for any claims, if applicable, will be furnished upon request.
 Also, be aware of the risks listed in the Day Trading Risk Disclosure Statement.

-The Brokerage Cash Sweep Program is an added feature to your Robinhood Financial LLC brokerage account.
-When enrolled, interest is earned on uninvested cash swept from your brokerage account to program banks.
+The Brokerage Cash Sweep Program is an added feature to your Robinhood Financial LLC investing account.
+When enrolled, interest is earned on uninvested cash swept from your investing account to program banks.
 Program banks pay interest on your swept cash, minus any fees paid to Robinhood.
 Neither Robinhood Financial LLC nor any of its affiliates are banks.

 Securities trading is offered through Robinhood Financial LLC, member SIPC and FINRA.
 Robinhood Securities, LLC is a registered broker-dealer (member SIPC) and provides brokerage clearing services.
 Crypto trading is offered through Robinhood Crypto, LLC.
 Robinhood Crypto is not a member of SIPC or FINRA.
 Crypto aren't stocks and your crypto investments aren't protected by either FDIC or SIPC.
 Robinhood Securities, LLC and Robinhood Crypto, LLC are subsidiaries of Robinhood Markets, Inc. (‘Robinhood’).